Stellacore/peridetic/periUse/README.md

 # Mini-Project Example - Independent Project Using Peridetic

-of Peridetic use in external CMake build
-# Mini-Project example of Peridetic use in external CMake build

 This directory contains a trivial, but perhaps useful, compilable example of a stand-alone andd independent 'project' that uses Peridetic capabilities.